-LGBT service users are welcomed, and our aim is to treat all service users with respect and dignity irrespective of age, disability, ethnicity, gender, religion & belief and sexual orientation.
+LGBTQ service users are welcomed, and our aim is to treat all service users with respect and dignity irrespective of age, disability, ethnicity, gender, religion & belief and sexual orientation.
 WS are committed to providing services free from discrimination, bullying, harassment and victimisation.

 WS supports LGBTQ service users by liaising with the staff Rainbow Network to ensure our advisers have relevant training and understanding, and where possible have colleagues who identify with the LGBTQ community.”